Symmetries of Schroedinger equation with scalar and vector potentials: Equivalence transformations

-Let us remind that the components of vector $\frac{\bf x}{\sqrt{t}}$ are nothing but the invariants of the dilatation and conformal transformations.
+Let us remind that the components of vector $\frac{\bf x}{\sqrt{t}}$ are nothing but invariants of the dilatation transformations whose generator for the free SE can be written as follows: $ X=2t\p_t+x_a\p_a$ .
 And just these invariants change the standard spatial variables in transformations (\ref{t9}).
-We will discuss this phenomena in the next section.